 What are the options for ‘missed settled status deadline’ cases?

-If you already have pre-settled status under the EUSS, but have not yet accrued 5 years’ continuous residence, you will still be able to apply for settled status once you meet the qualifying residence requirement.
-In all cases, pre-settled status will have been granted for 5 years, where you must apply for settled status prior to expiry of this period.
+If you already have pre-settled status under the EUSS, but have not yet accrued 5 years’ continuous residence, you will still be able to transfer to settled status once you meet the qualifying residence requirement.

-Ideally, you should not wait until the last minute, but rather apply as soon as you have met the residence requirement.
 The 5 years is calculated from the day you started your period of continuous residence, and not the day you were granted pre-settled status.
-For example, if you came to the UK on 29 December 2020 and obtained pre-settled status on 29 June 2021, you will be eligible to apply for settled status on 29 December 2025, after you have lived in the UK for 5 years.
-The latest you could apply for settled status is on 28 June 2026, just before your pre-settled status expires.
+For example, if you came to the UK on 29 December 2020 and obtained pre-settled status on 29 June 2021, you will be eligible for settled status on 29 December 2025, after you have lived in the UK for 5 years.
 However, you may not be eligible for settled status if during that 5 years you spent in excess of 6 months outside the UK in any 12-month period.

 If you have accrued 5 years’ continuous residence but have not yet obtained either settled or pre-settled status, as with any late EUSS application, you will need to show reasonable grounds for failing to apply by 30 June 2021.
 It will still be free to apply to the EUSS, both for settled and pre-settled status, although you should seek urgent legal advice to maximise your chances of a successful outcome.
 Your legal advisor can also help you to explore any other immigration options that may be available to you, such as a work or study visa.